klrmn/well-rested-tests/README.md

 * the `sample_tests` directory contains a collections of tests that are designed to exercise various not-all-passing scenarios, and are called by various tests in the `tests` directory.
+* manual_test_plan.rst defines a list of tests regarding output display that are better performed by hand
+* Note: it seems to be a bad idea to run tests that test parallelization under parallelization. it makes the tests fail, and this seems like a edge-enough case to put off for now.